Tosin-webdev/Tosin-webdev/README.md

 I'm Tosin, a software developer who specializes mainly on the backend using node.js.

-I also do frontend stuffs using React.js.
+I also do some frontend stuffs using React.js.

  - 🌱 I’m currently learning more on react and node.js